by Wali Zahid

 MNA Dasti is no angel.
 He himself is a violator or many laws, including contesting elections on a fake degree.
 And so are not the defenders that say that Lodges are fully secure.

 See the photo above: A Muslim-country airline flaunting its wine menu in a cover advertisement?
 It’s only a matter of years that PIA would decline, other reasons notwithstanding.
-(I know you are thinking of Emirates, Gulf, Qatar, Etihad which serve alcohol yet prospering.)
+(I know you are thinking of Emirates, Gulf, Qatar, Etihad airlines which serve alcohol yet prospering.)

-There are the three value crimes common in a decaying Muslim society like ours:
+There are three value crimes common in a decaying Muslim society like ours:

 1) Drinking, 2) womanising, 3) corruption money